MEET OUR STAFF

 Read MoreLicensed Professional Counselor

-Neal joined the Counseling and Psychological Services (CAPS) team in August of 2017.
-He received a Master of Science in Counseling Psychology with an emphasis in College Student Development from San Francisco State University.
-He has experience in college mental health as a counselor, instructor, consultant, group facilitator, and a social justice advocate.
-Neal’s most recent position was as a Counseling Fellow for Psychological Counseling Services at Williams College.
+Neal Sardana is a Licensed Professional Counselor who joined Wesleyan CAPS in 2017.
+He received a Master of Science in Counseling with a specialization in Career Counseling and an emphasis in College Student Development from San Francisco State University.
+He has experience in college mental health as a therapist, instructor, consultant, group facilitator, and a social justice advocate.
+Neal currently serves as CAPS liaison for Graduate Studies and The Gordon Career Center.
+He also collaborates with CAPS staff and The Resources Center to co-facilitate support spaces for BIPOC (Black Indigenous People of Color) and FGLI (First Generation Limited Income) students.

-Neal takes a student-centered strength based approach to his work.
-Some counseling topics that he is interested in are: identity development, marginalization and privilege, adjustment into and out of college, career decision making, personal and romantic relationships, cultural expectations, toxic masculinity, and the effect of digital technology on student wellness.
+Other counseling topics Neal is interested in are: identity development, marginalization and privilege, adjustment into and out of college, personal and romantic relationships, cultural expectations, and toxic masculinity.
 Neal is very excited to meet and hear the stories of Wesleyan students.
-In his free time, he enjoys cooking, going for hikes, coloring, watching sports, and drinking lots of tea.
+In his free time, he enjoys cooking, tarot card reading, watching sports, and drinking lots of tea.

 -